Sacred sites in Ethiopia

 The southern group includes Bete Emmanuel, often considered the finest in architectural detail, and Bete Abba Libanos, which legend says was built in a single night by angels and King Lalibela's wife.
 Tunnels connect the churches, creating passages where darkness and echo amplify the sense of entering another world.

 But the architecture is only half the experience.
-The churches remain fully active.
-Priests in white robes conduct services in Ge'ez, using prayer sticks and sistrums as they have for centuries.
-Pilgrims wrapped in white shammas sit on ancient stones reading scripture.
-The smell of frankincense pervades every chamber.
+The churches remain fully active, the daily liturgy still chanted in their chambers and the smell of frankincense pervading the rock.
 This is not a museum but a functioning spiritual ecosystem.

 Begin at the main entrance where guides can be arranged.
 The northern group of churches is usually visited first, followed by the southern group, with Bete Giyorgis as the climax.
 Plan for a full day or spread visits over two days.
 Morning visits offer cooler temperatures and active services.
 Remove shoes at every church—bring socks as floors are cold.
 Dress modestly with covered shoulders and knees.
 The site involves significant walking on uneven surfaces and through narrow tunnels.
 Those with claustrophobia should be aware of confined passages.